horovod/horovod/docs/conda.rst

 I would encourage you to try adding cudatoolkit-dev to your environment.yml file and see what happens!
 The package is well maintained so perhaps it will become more stable in the future.

-Use the nvcc_linux-64 meta-pacakge
+Use the nvcc_linux-64 meta-package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The most robust approach to obtain NVCC and still use Conda to manage all the other dependencies is to install the NVIDIA CUDA Toolkit on your system and then install a meta-package nvcc_linux-64 from conda-forge which configures your Conda environment to use the NVCC installed on the system together with the other CUDA Toolkit components installed inside the Conda environment.
-For more details on this package I recommend reading through the issue threads on GitHub.
+The most robust approach to obtain NVCC and still use Conda to manage all the other dependencies is to install the NVIDIA CUDA Toolkit on your system and then install a meta-package `nvcc_linux-64`_ from conda-forge which configures your Conda environment to use the NVCC installed on the system together with the other CUDA Toolkit components installed inside the Conda environment.

 The environment.yml file
 ------------------------

 I prefer to specify as many dependencies as possible in the Conda environment.yml file and only specify dependencies in requirements.txt that are not available via Conda channels.
-Check the official Horovod installation guide for details of required dependencies.
+Check the Horovod `installation guide`_ for details of required dependencies.

 Channel Priority
 ^^^^^^^^^^^^^^^^